Carteolol

 Drug Interactions

-- Other Beta-Blockers: Concomitant use with other beta-blockers can lead to an additive effect, increasing the risk of systemic side effects (bradycardia, hypotension, respiratory issues).
+- Oral Beta-Blockers: Concomitant use can lead to additive systemic effects, increasing the risk of severe bradycardia and hypotension.

-- Catecholamine-Depleting Drugs (e.g., reserpine): Enhanced beta-blocker effects, potentially leading to symptomatic hypotension and/or marked bradycardia.
+- Catecholamine-Depleting Drugs: Such as reserpine, can cause additive effects, potentially leading to pronounced hypotension and/or bradycardia.

-- Digitalis Glycosides: Concurrent use can increase the risk of bradycardia and heart block.
+- Digitalis Glycosides: Concurrent use with digoxin can increase the risk of bradycardia and heart block.

 FAQ